 Collaborators: Bureau of Reclamation

-An additional HRC report describes the technical details of the hydrologic modeling framework for the Bill Williams River Watershed and Alamo Lake, Arizona.
+HRC prepared a report that describes the technical details of the hydrologic modeling framework for the Bill Williams River Watershed and Alamo Lake, Arizona.
 The primary objective of the modelling framework, which consists of a precipitation weather generator, a hydrologic model and a lake model for Alamo Lake, is to assess the hydrologic impact of projected climatic changes.
 (Shamir, E., T. Modrick-Hansen and KP.
 Georgakakos 2017.
 Development of hydrologic Modeling Framework for the Bill Williams River Watershed.
 HRC Technical Note No. 97.
 Hydrologic Research Center, San Diego, CA, 1 December 2017. )